 Submitted by Allison from She Dreams of Alpine

 Allison is the founder and primary author for She Dreams of Alpine blog and works with her partner Michael who helps take most of the photography that can be found on the site.
 She Dreams of Alpine is an outdoor adventure travel blog that is aimed at those who love not only to travel but to spend a majority of their time in the outdoors hiking, backpacking, and rock climbing their way around the world.
 Allison founded the blog in an aim to break stereotypes and empower others to be as adventurous and daring as they dream of.
 Follow her on Instagram

 Summerland Trail – Mount Rainier National Park, Washington

 Submitted by Jennifer from National Park Obsessed

-Summerland Trail is an 8.4-mile out-and-back trip is a great day hike along the 92-mile Wonderland Trail in Mount Rainier National Park, Washington.
+Summerland Trail is an 8.4-mile out-and-back trip is one of the best US day hikes along the 92-mile Wonderland Trail in Mount Rainier National Park, Washington.
 The trail starts about 3 miles from the White River Entrance but alternate parking can be found at White River Campground and Sunrise Visitor Center.
 The campground and visitor center parking will add extra mileage to the hike.
 Plan on getting to the parking lot early if you want a space at the Summerland lot.

 The trail slowly meanders through old growth forest.
 The trail steadily gains elevation until you arrive in Fryingpan Creek Valley.
 After crossing Fryingpan Creek, the trail climbs steeply and provides unreal views of Little Tahoma, Goat Island, and if you are really lucky Mount Rainer.
 The trail ends in the subalpine meadows of Summerland.